ashlinrichardson/cloude_decom/README.md

 ## Running
 Tested on **Ubuntu 20 LTS** OS.
 Windows, MacOS, other Linux to be supported imminently via revised compilation and/or binaries
-### Building and running the interactive code on the test data provided:
+### Building and running the interactive method, using the test data provided:
 ```
 git clone git@github.com:ashlinrichardson/cloude_decom.git        # 1) download the project..
 cd cloude_decom                                                   # 2) enter the project folder